 As we can see we will get the same output in case of both programming languages which is producing output the same in terms of syntax also.

-To learn more about Is it better to learn R or Python You may visit: R programming language vs Python.
+To learn more about Is it better to learn You may visit: R programming language vs Python by coursera.